Skip to main content

 Processing Procedure

 Requests for both inbound and outbound MTAs should be submitted via CERES.
 Sponsored Research will review each request and work with the other institution to finalize the MTA and facilitate the signature process.
 Please note that MTAs from companies require modification more frequently than those from non-profit organizations.
 The negotiation process can be quite lengthy, so investigators should plan accordingly when requesting corporate materials.
+Visit the Knowledge Base for instructions on how to Create and Submit a Non-funded Agreement in CERES

 Requests for plasmids through Addgene do NOT require a CERES submission and can instead be entered and tracked solely through the Addgene system.
 Please note that reports in Cognos and Tableau will not reflect these agreements, since they are not submitted via CERES.